-A visible issue linked to the palm oil industry is the unregulated clearing of forests through slash and burn practices, resulting in the transboundary haze.
-The Southeast Asian region alone has experienced massive disruption due to the haze at least once every decade, with losses in the tens of millions in revenue.
-In 1997, the transboundary haze cost Southeast Asia an estimated US\$9 billion.
-However, the palm oil industry is not the only cause for the episodes of haze experienced.
-Other unsustainable contributors to the haze include players from the pulpwood industry and traditional agriculture.
+The most visible and persistent issue linked to the palm oil industry is the unregulated clearing of forest through slash and burn practices, resulting in the transboundary haze.
+The Southeast Asian region alone has experienced massive disruption due to the haze at least once every decade, with losses in the tens of millions as a result of lost revenue.
+In 1997, the transboundary haze cost Southeast Asia an estimated US\$9 billion9.
+In 2015, the haze was estimated to cost Indonesia US\$34 billion10 and Singapore, US\$517 million11.